 Ethnographic methods have shaped the bulk of my research on the behavior of domestic and international nongovernmental organizations (NGOs).
 I use in-depth interviews, focus group discussions, participant-observation, archival analysis and intensive fieldwork in all of my projects.
 More than many other research approaches, these methods are well-known to generate holistic and nuanced view of organizational satisfactions, frustrations and limitations.
 For these reasons, I continue to use ethnographic tools in all my projects.
-Since earning my doctoral degree, I have completed five new and distinct research projects that have yielded journal articles, book chapters, a book (in progress) and a teaching case.
+Since earning my doctoral degree, I have completed five new and distinct research projects that have yielded journal articles, book chapters, a book (forthcoming, 2019) and a teaching case.
 I elaborate on the content of the three dominant themes of my research:

 1. NGO-GOVERNMENT RELATIONS: The principle of pursuing applied research found its first expression in my dissertation research on NGO-government relations in urban India.
 I examined two decades of multifarious relations between three leading housing NGOs and five governmental agencies negotiating to shelter the millions of Mumbai’s slum and squatter residents.
 This historical analysis linked research on the urban political economy of housing to research on organizational life cycles and strategic institutional change and made contributions to three bodies of scholarship, namely institutional isomorphism (download), NGO-government interaction styles (download), and NGO development strategies.